-Title: Local governance programme South Caucasus
+Title: Strong, local governance in South Caucasus

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Territorial Administration and Development (MTAD), Armenia; Centre of Work with the Municipalities (Azerbaijan); Ministry of Regional Development and Infrastructure of Georgia (MRDI)

 Overall term: 2017 to 2019

 By ratifying the European Charter of Local Self-Government, the South Caucasian countries of Armenia, Azerbaijan and Georgia undertake to strengthen both local self-government and democracy, and to create the necessary statutory and institutional frameworks.
 All three countries are, however, characterised by a significant weakness in local self-government.
 To date, the respective municipalities have failed to meet the principles of good local governance – such as transparency, a focus on citizens’ needs, citizen participation, and accountability – to a satisfactory level.